Age Concern: Merger

 was appointed Chief Executive of the new charity in November 2008.

-The merged charity, now known as Age UK was formed on 1 April 2009, and launched a major branding exercise in April 2010, featuring Brian Cox, Ian McKellen and Eleanor Bron in the charity's first television campaign.
+The merged charity, now known as Age UK was formed on 1 April 2009, and launched a major branding exercise in April 2010, featuring Brian Cox, Ian McKellen, and Eleanor Bron in the charity's first television campaign.

 Many of the individual Age Concern charities, however, found the terms of the merger unacceptable and remain independent and have no connection with Age UK.
-One of many examples is Age Concern Luton, Age Concern Eastbourne and Age Concern Central Lancashire.
+Examples include Age Concern Luton, Age Concern Eastbourne and Age Concern Central Lancashire.